-It is important that you are aware of and understand the policies and procedures in place for Furman’s campus tutoring program.
-Be sure to review our policies carefully.
-If you have any questions or concerns, contact Tammie Bradley.
+It is important that you are aware of and understand the requirements and duties for a tutor position with Furman’s campus tutoring program.
+Be sure to review the job description and policies carefully.
+If you have any questions or concerns, please contact Carol Hagood.

-Our tutoring FAQ is a quick outline of the peer tutoring program, including tutor responsibilities.
+Our tutoring FAQ answers some of the most frequently asked questions about the peer tutoring program, including tutor responsibilities.

 Here you’ll find the fundamental values and ideals of our university.
 Learn what we expect from our students and community.
 Review Furman University’s academic integrity policies and pledge.